Junhyuck-Woo/CAU-MachineLearning/README.md

 6. Logistic regression for a binary classification with a non-linear classification boundary
 7. Logistic regression for a binary classification with a regularization
 8. Forward Propagation in the Neural Networks
+9. Multi-label classification using neural networks
+10. Multi-label classification using neural networks with a regularization